Sevenoaks Microsuction

 Microsuction (Bilateral):

 This is an all-inclusive cost for examination and microsuction of both ears, including travel within a 15 minute drive from Sevenoaks town centre.
-If little or no wax is found, the cost reduces to £50.00
+If only one ear requires clearance, the cost reduces to £70.00.
+If little or no wax is found, the cost reduces to £60.00.

 Payment: